-Based on the class vote in the pre-term survey your late work policy is a 3 day grace period, with 5% deducted for each calendar day afterwards, not accepted after 7 calendar days.
-If you have a health or other extenuating circumstance that affects your ability to get work in, please email me and we can discuss an alternative to this late work policy on a case by case basis.
-The final day to turn in any work, regardless of late work policy, is midnight of Wed of week 11 (finals week) to allow me time to grade before final grades are due.
+Based on the class vote in the pre-term survey your late work policy is 2 day grace period with 5% counted off each day after; not accepted after 7 calendar days.
+Does not apply to sending in simulation results as we need these for class discussions.

+If you have a health or other extenuating circumstance that affects your ability to get work in, please email me and we can discuss an alternative to this late work policy on a case-by-case basis.
+The final day to turn in any work, regardless of late work policy, is midnight of Friday of week 6 (finals week).

-Turning in Work Online All files submitted must be submitted in a format that is accessible to the instructor with university-issued software (e.g. MS Word).
+Turning in Work Online All files submitted must be submitted in a format that is accessible to the instructor with university-issued software (e.g. MS Word, pdfs are fine).
 Papers submitted in an inaccessible format cannot be graded.
 If you are uncertain whether your software will be suitable for submitting papers, contact the PSU Helpdesk.